azizHakim/azizHakim.github.io/_pages/experience.md

 **Location:** Dhaka, Bangladesh
 **Duration:** Mar.
 2020 - Oct.
 2021
 #### NLU
- - Collaborated directly with the CEO to build an NLU engine based on Rasa, which can be integrated into any existing chatbot
+ - Collaborated directly with the CEO to create an NLU engine based on Rasa, enabling integration into existing chatbots.
- - Demonstrated analytical and problem‑solving skills by writing a complex JSON parser.
+ - Demonstrated strong analytical and problem‑solving skills by crafting a complex JSON parser.
  - Developed an AI voice assistant based on the NLU engine.
 #### Computer Vision
- - Analyzed various deep learning based object detection algorithms for better inference time and memory usage.
+ - Evaluated various deep learning based object detection algorithms for improved inference time and memory usage on AWS EC2.
- - Built computer vision APIs for object detection, age‑gender prediction, and emotion recognition from both image and video.
+ - Created computer vision APIs using OpenCV and TensorFlow for object detection, age‑gender prediction, and emotion recognition from both images and videos.
- - Improved the deep learning based object‑detection inference time by over 50%, resolved GPU memory leak issue, and containerized for pro‑ duction.
+ - Enhanced deep learning based object detection inference time by over 50%, resolved CUDA GPU memory leaks in Darknet, and containerized for production.
+ - Implemented the periodic upload of detection results to AWS S3 using Celery and Redis.
-Product Search ENgine
+#### Product Search ENgine
- - Implemented a product search engine using Elasticsearch involving text and other categorical filters.
+ - Created a product search engine using Elasticsearch with text and categorical filters.
- - Expanded the existing recommendation engine by adding an image recommendation feature.
+ - Expanded the existing recommendation engine with an image recommendation feature

 #### Budget Optimization for Ad Campaigns
- - Implemented a machine learning based budget prediction feature for online ad campaigns by clustering historical campaign metadata.
+ - Implemented a machine learning‑based budget prediction feature for online ad campaigns through historical campaign metadata clustering.